myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ### Send sensor data to Cayenne

 Now that we have a connection to the Cayenne MQTT server, let's put our connection to use by simulating sending sensor data to our dashboard.
 For our example, we will simulate having a Temperature sensor connected by publishing a sensor reading up to our dashboard.
 To do this, switch to MQTT.fx and make sure the *Publish* tab is selected.
-From here we can enter in the MQTT details to publish our sensor's data.
+From here we can enter in the MQTT details to publish sample  sensor data to Cayenne.

 To publish sensor data to Cayenne using MQTT, we refer to the [MQTT Messaging Topics - Send sensor data](#bring-your-own-thing-api-mqtt-messaging-topics-send-sensor-data) section of the docs.
-There, we find the details on what MQTT call to make.
-According to the docs, Sending sensor data expects the following:
+There, we find the details on which MQTT call to make.
+According to the docs, Sending sensor data expects:

 ```
 v1/username/things/clientID/data/channel
 ```

-We then substitute in the values for our account, board and sensor into this string.
+We then substitute in the values for our account, board and sensor.

 + Replace **username** with the **MQTT Username** for your account.
 + Replace **clientID** with the **Client ID** for your board.